Private ChatGPT for Business, Deployed on Your Infrastructure

 Every engagement includes deployment, model-gateway setup, SSO and RBAC configuration, branding, and a team-onboarding playbook.
 After that, an optional managed retainer covers monitoring, version upgrades, model additions, custom-agent buildouts, and quarterly reviews.
 Or you can take ownership in-house — we hand off a complete runbook and Infrastructure-as-Code repo either way.

-A 45-minute strategy call.
-We’ll review your current chat stack, seat economics, and model preferences — then come back with a concrete deployment shape, model routing plan, and rollout sequence.
+A 30-minute strategy call.
+We walk through your current chat stack, seat economics and model preferences, then come back with a concrete deployment shape, a model-routing plan and a rollout sequence you can start on.